EU holding urgent talks on Greece-Turkey energy dispute | Times Leader

 Erdogan warned, however, that Turkey would strongly respond to any “harassment” of its vessels by Greece.
 Turkey has a research ship accompanied by two warships prospecting between Cyprus and the Greek island of Crete, and Greece deployed its own naval vessels to the area.

+German Foreign Minister Heiko Maas, whose country holds the rotating EU presidency, said ahead of the talks that “the provocations” that are happening in the eastern Mediterranean “can’t continue.”

+“Nor can the Turkish drilling,” he said.
+“We are working toward a direct dialogue between the parties that would contribute to finding a solution for this issue.”
+Maas added that there should be no drilling during any negotiations.

-Although the meeting is not expected to produce any decisions, Athens is seeking the 27-country bloc’s backing and a commitment for potential EU sanctions from its partners in the dispute with Turkey, which comes weeks after a similar confrontation was defused with German Chancellor Angela Merkel’s intercession.
+Although the meeting was not expected to produce any decisions, Athens is seeking backing from its partners in the 27-country bloc and a commitment for potential EU sanctions in the dispute with Turkey, which comes weeks after a similar confrontation was defused with German Chancellor Angela Merkel’s intercession.

 Ahead of his meeting with Greece’s Dendias, Austria’s Schallenberg said he was “very concerned about the dangerous and alarming situation, which we believe could escalate.”